dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

   - Connect the lidar to a tty-serial device.
   - Adapt the `my-install.c` code from the bootloader lab to read from the `/dev/` mount point.
-  - Why: Most people use "screend" to interaact with ttyUSB devices, but (1) "screend" is annoying and (2) you can't pull its results into computation (eg decode the packets)
+  - Why: Most people use "screend" to interact with ttyUSB devices, but (1) "screend" is annoying and (2) you can't pull its results into computation (eg decode the packets)
   - Later you can use variants of this code to program a bunch of